All of these changes will have impacted your Breakeven Point.

 As with all of our Rebound Resources, it’s designed to help your business rebound as quickly as possible!

-As we emerge from lockdown it’s vitally important that business owners are aware of their new Breakeven figure and in this episode our Breakeven Calculator will help you work that out.
+As we emerge from lockdown it’s vitally important that business owners are aware of their new Breakeven figure and our Breakeven Calculator will help you work that out.

-Many of the changes and challenges that business owners have faced over the last three months will remain over the coming weeks and months.
+Many of the changes and challenges that business owners have faced over the last eighteen months will remain in some form during 2022.
 Knowing your new Breakeven figure will help you sleep better at night as it’s your baseline requirement for sales.

 Having talked about Budgets in an earlier module, Breakeven is effectively your lower limit.